Download Careers360 App

 Adolescence phase

-• Anti Mullerian Hormone is low once males hit puberty.
+• Anti-Mullerian Hormone is low once males hit puberty.
 It starts declining over time.

-• Anti Mullerian Hormone is high during the reproductive phase and supports follicle development as well as enhances the ovarian function in the body.
+• Anti Mullerian Hormone is high during the reproductive phase and supports follicle development as well as enhances ovarian function in the body.

 Menopause